adelavegaf/webdrain/README.md

 # WebDrain

 Meteor web application that shows you statistics related to the time you have spent visiting websites in Google Chrome.
-These statistics are obtained through our Chrome Extension that is left in a seperate repository.
+These statistics are obtained through our Chrome Extension that is left in a separate repository.

 ## Development